-The Immunization Clinic reduces and eliminates the spread of vaccine preventable diseases by providing immunization, vaccination and education services.
+The Immunization Clinic reduces and eliminates the spread of vaccine preventable diseases by providing vaccination and education services.

 The Immunization Clinic provides routine vaccines for infants, children, teens, and adults.
 The clinic also provides vaccines for international travelers, those with occupational risk, medical indications, and for post-exposure disease control efforts.